 Confidentiality and privacy helps create a professional environment that encourages employees to work through their addiction issues and get the help they need, rather than ignore the problem until it becomes too late to save their career.

 Patients may be encouraged to attend Alcoholics Anonymous or Narcotics Anonymous meetings before, after or as part of their drug addiction rehab programme.
-By nature, the 12-step model is completely confidential, ensuring anonymity and privacy.
-In AA and NA groups first names are used and registration is not necessary.
+By nature, the 12-step model is entirely confidential, ensuring anonymity and privacy.
+In AA and NA groups, first names are used, and registration is not necessary.
 Anything shared within these groups remains strictly confidential.

 Last Updated on June 15, 2022 by Alison